BLCM/BLCMods/Borderlands 2 mods/Astor/Double Quest Reward Redux/ReadMe.md

 v1.0.3, September 6, 2018
   - "Move" the Octo (Unique shotgun Tediore) reward from Slap Happy (Hammerlock mission) in The Highlands: Outwash to Capture The Flag in Sawtooth Cauldron, on this way, my Mod Hammerlock Jakobs Sponsor can reward the Tidal Wave (Unique shotgun Jakobs) with the Slap Happy mission.

+v1.0., September 10, 2018
+  - Added a 3rd option in Uncle teddy: the choice between 1 Commerce and 1 Bitch you give the plans to Hyperion.

 ### To do:

 - [x] Bring back some Unique weapon/Item as mission rewards for the main game